-- (i) The Contractor and employees of the Contractor shall not participate in proceedings that involve the use of State funds or that are sponsored by the State if the person's partner, family, or organization has a financial interest in the outcome of the proceedings.
-The Contractor and employees of the Contractor shall also avoid actions resulting in or creating the appearance of: (1) use of an official position with the government for private gain; (2) preferential treatment to any particular person associated with this Agreement; (3) loss of independence or impartiality; (4) a decision made outside official channels; or (5) adverse effects on the confidence of the public in the integrity of the government or this Agreement. - (ii) The Contractor certifies and shall require any Subcontractor to certify as follows:
+(i) The Contractor and employees of the Contractor shall not participate in proceedings that involve the use of State funds or that are sponsored by the State if the person's partner, family, or organization has a financial interest in the outcome of the proceedings.
+The Contractor and employees of the Contractor shall also avoid actions resulting in, and use all reasonable efforts to avoid creating the appearance of: (1) use of an official position with the government for private gain; (2) preferential treatment to any particular person associated with this Agreement; (3) loss of independence or impartiality; (4) a decision made outside official channels; or (5) adverse effects on the confidence of the public in the integrity of the government or this Agreement.

+(ii) The Contractor certifies and shall require any Subcontractor to certify as follows: